UltraEngine/Documentation/CPP_Buffer.md

 # Buffer #
-This class provides an interface for allocating, writing, and reading blocks of memory.
+This class provides an interface for allocating, writing to, and reading from blocks of memory.

 **Base Class:** [Object](Object.md)